 Cristina is a designer, researcher and writer based in London, U.K.

-Design, human behaviour and the fundamentals of living - from spaces to sustenance - form the foundation of Cristina’s practice.
+Design, human behaviour and the fundamentals of living - from spaces to sustenance - form the foundation of Cristina’s background.
 Originally trained as an architect, Cristina started her career at Adjaye Associates before expanding her practice across a variety of design disciplines including R&D and sustainable product development.
 Outputs include housing co-design, pop-ups, and applying behavioural research to shape the design of digital products and services in healthcare.
-Assessing global and local cultural shifts to map strategic future opportunities for brands, is also central to Cristina’s work as part of Accenture Song’s Trends team.

 Unpacking Perception: To save ourselves and this precious earth, MOLD article, 2025